-Alec Soth’s A Pound of Pictures brings together work made 2018–2021 in an eclectic sequence that can be read as a winding, ruminative road trip.
-The book is also a celebration of photography itself – a dynamic captured by Magnum’s video team, who happened to be filming Soth (for an on-demand course on Photographic Storytelling) as he took one of the pictures that would ultimately feature in the photo book.
+Alec Soth’s A Pound of Pictures brings together work made from 2018 to 2021 in an eclectic sequence that can be read as a winding, ruminative road trip.
+The book is also a celebration of photography itself — a dynamic captured by Magnum’s video team, who happened to be filming Soth for an online course, as he took one of the pictures that would ultimately feature in the photobook.

 "This picture, for me, is a picture about photography and about discovery and about finding beauty in the world as it is."